Vivien Thomas: Career

-In the wake of the stock market crash in October 1929, Thomas put his educational plans on hold and, through a friend, secured a job in February 1930 as surgical research assistant with Dr. Alfred Blalock at Vanderbilt University.
+In the wake of the stock market crash in October 1929, Thomas put his educational plans on hold and, through a friend, secured a job in February 1930 as a surgical research assistant with Dr. Alfred Blalock at Vanderbilt University.
 On his first day of work, Thomas assisted Blalock with a surgical experiment on a dog.
 At the end of Thomas' first day, Blalock told Thomas they would do another experiment the next morning.
 Blalock told Thomas to "come in and put the animal to sleep and get it set up."
 Within a few weeks, Thomas was starting surgery on his own.
 Thomas was classified and paid as a janitor, despite the fact that by the mid-1930s, he was doing the work of a postdoctoral researcher in the lab.

 Thomas struggled with finances despite saving most of what he earned.
 The salaries that he received did not provide enough comfort for him to quit his laboratory research job and go back to school.
 Nashville's banks failed nine months after Thomas started his job with Blalock, and his savings were wiped out.
 He abandoned his plans for college and medical school, relieved to have even a low-paying job as the Great Depression deepened.
 Thomas continued working with Blalock and saving his earnings, so that he could provide for his daughters and wife the best he could.